Samuel Waumsley Clinical Psychologist

 Psychotherapy style:

 Psychology is a language.
-Feelings and thoughts are like data from our personally-callibrated sensing of the world.
-In recognising our patterns of behaviour and responses more clearly, we seek in therapy to understand ourselves more, and in life become ourselves more authentically.
+Feelings and thoughts are like data we receive from our personally-callibrated sensing of the world.
+In recognising our patterns of behaviour and responses more clearly, we seek in therapy to understand ourselves more, and in life become more authentically ourselves.
 Our actual physical, personal and social environments are obviously also fundamental to our well-being and are essential to what therapy often needs to address in terms of difficuties and stressors.
 Our past and present life narratives also transect in complexity -which can be useful to unpack and talk through in a safe space, so as to find greater clarity and consciouness in the moment.

 Sessions are psychodynamic in orientation, also drawing on relational, existential, narrative and gestalt therapy perspectives.
 In-session techniques employed include Socratic dialogue, free-association, intersubjectivitytransference reflection, as well as dream interpretation.